 EMERGENCE AS A WRITER

 In 2012, Dr. Edwards developed the concept for the Ido Chronicles and a lot of the background material that forms the Ido Compendium, inspired by more than 10 years of gestation.
-By 2018, the Chronicles, originally planned as a 2500 page opus, had been expanded to 3000 pages of which 90% was complete in at least first draft, and two of the 15-book cycle were near publication-ready.
+By 2021, the Chronicles, originally planned as a 2500 page opus, had been expanded to 3000 pages of which 90% was complete in at least first draft, and two of the 15-book cycle were near publication-ready.
 In addition, four additional and complementary manuscripts were completed between 2015 and 2017, out of a total of six planned novels.
 In 2018, Dr. Edwards began writing the first two volumes of a new trilogy called the White Shadow Trilogy, this time a combination of historical and contemporary fiction, that had been in the planning stages for over five years.
-The first of these volumes, called Goodness in Small Doses, is being translated into French.
-The second, called Incarnations of Evil, is being revised for publication.
-A third volume, called These White Shadows, is also under development.
+The first of these volumes, called Goodness in Small Doses, is being finalized for publication.
+The second, called Incarnations of Evil, exists in manuscript form and a third volume, called These White Shadows, is also under development.

 FULL TIME WRITING

 In 2019, Dr. Edwards retired from his university position in order to take up full time writing.
 He continues to work on several research projects, however, and in January 2020 he took a position as part time consultant for Envisioning Labs, an innovation company whose headquarters is in Vancouver.
-The first volume of his 15-book science fiction saga, Plenum : The First Book of Deo, is slated to be published in March of 2021, and a second volume, Messioph : The First Book of Ido, is currently being finalized for publication for late 2021.
-He is also preparing a third volume, Pinnacle : The First Book of Eng, for publication in 2022.
-He has written a contemporary novel called River of Sighs about growing up gender fluid in Quebec, and is at work on a thriller whose working title is Face Down.
+The first volume of his 15-book science fiction saga, Plenum : The First Book of Deo, is slated to be published in May of 2022, and a second volume, Messioph : The First Book of Ido, is currently being finalized for publication for late 2022.
+He is also preparing a third volume, Pinnacle : The First Book of Eng, for publication in 2023.
+He has written a contemporary novel called River of Sighs about gender fluidity in Quebec, and is at work on a thriller whose working title is Splicer.